EndlessCodeGroup/BukkitGradle/README.md

 authors: [OsipXD, Contributors]
 ```

-Also you can add custom (unsupported by BukkitGradle) attributes like ad `depend` etc.
+Also you can add custom (unsupported by BukkitGradle) attributes like a `depend` etc.
-Just create `plugin.yml` file and put custom attributes into it.
+Just create `plugin.yml` file and put custom attributes into.

 ### Running Dev server